 Yet, what is far worse than the factors described above is the fact that neither these compilers nor the repeaters of the sayings and the accounts were personally close disciples who had been exposed to the full-blown radical contrast in the life and message of Jesus versus the ancient paradigm based on God the lawgiver and the legalism that infuses it.
 The story tellers and compilers were not "converted" adequately to the vision given by Jesus, but generally were Jews that had not fully or completely divorced themselves from this traditional paradigm and legalistic thinking.
 This left them largely being fabricating promoters of popular yet suspect legends like the Angels singing to the child in the manger.
 This is critical to see, and yet almost unnoted and unmentioned in Christendom.

-Of more general interest is a deep and unwarranted yet common assumption that the intellectual culture of the day, whether Greek, Roman or Palestinian, had adequate concepts and or words to describe psychological or spiritual aspects of reality.
+Of more general interest is a deep, unwarranted yet common assumption that the intellectual culture of the day, whether Greek, Roman or Palestinian, had adequate concepts and/or words to describe psychological or spiritual aspects of reality.
 In the case of "demon possession" we know they did NOT.

 That the material in the Synoptic Gospels is just not suitable for the development or delineation of critical theological issues and positions should be an easily reached conclusion.
 Just as easy should be the realization that the Synoptic Gospel compilers each had his own agenda, and they all had a built-in bias for at least a watered-down version of legalism.

 So, when we look at a passage like Matthew 5:25,26, it usually is not made clear that this passage is embellished and/or distorted.
 Jesus is not fostering gifts at the altar, and he is not speaking legalistically but may have been giving advice, or an illustration of what can happen in that legalistic society.
-Such an issue or situation could never even arise with true believers, who would never have a formal organization like a temple or church, and give funds to it.
+Such an issue or situation could never even arise with true believers, who would never have a formal organization associated with a temple or church, and give funds to it.